gullerya/object-observer/README.md

 # Summary

-Observation of a changes performed on any arbitrary object (array being a subtype of it) is a **MUST HAVE** facility in JavaScript world.
+Observation of a changes performed on an object (array being a subtype of it) is a **MUST HAVE** facility in JavaScript world.

 Native facility would be the best solution for this, since it may provide non-intrusive observation wihtout 'touching' the original objects, but seems like ES is not yet mature enough for that.